spawnfest/UntitledProject/README.md

 Post Spawnfest

+☐ Implement all examples on the <a hre="https://htmx.org/examples/"> HTMX.org examples </a> page.

+☐ Implement examples of routing specific htmx features to gen-server processes.

+☐ Demonstrate emacs workflow at repl.

 ☐ Provide advanced examples of per user processes linked to a single page (advanced, probably after spawnfest).

 ☐ Create "export" of custom sandbox function for use in users project.

 ☐ Implement the "debug" HTMX extension.

 ## License [&#x219F;](#table-of-contents)